jonnor/MyEx.AI/doc/braindump.md

 Milestones

-### M1: Skeleton webpage ready
+### M1: Skeleton app ready
 Shows concept ROUGHLY.
 End2end wireframes.
 Runs locally.
-Wednesday.

-* Decide content structure
-* Setup app structure
-* Rough content available for each
+Thursday 1400

+* Add intro screen.
+Name of user, upload data
+* Presentation: Slide with 'what do you think about this'
 * Find informational/howto resources on data/privacy management
-* Entire flow implemented

 ### M2: Draft ready
 Can be presented internally for feedback.
-Is available online.
-Thurday 16.00.
+Thurday 1800

-* Setup deploy to web
+* Add delay to message playback
+* In-app script done
-* All content done
+* Voiceover done
+* Initial video recorded
-*
+* Website shows video

 ### M3: Presentation ready
 Can be presented to the world at conference.